 A maintenance-free type battery should not need to have water added.
-As the water boils off during the charging cycle a recovery grid is located at the top of the battery cover.
+As the water boils off during the charging cycle, a recovery grid is located at the top of the battery cover.
 This will return the water back to the cells.
-There are no cell caps to check or fill the battery through.
+There are no cell caps to check or fill the battery though.
 If the battery needs water, as seen through the opaque battery side panel, the battery needs to be replaced.

 These batteries contain a pressure vent to allow the battery to vent if pressure builds up in the battery.

 Some maintenance-free batteries use a hydrometer “eye” to indicate the battery condition.
-A green eye is supposed to mean the battery is good; however. the eye is in one cell only and gives no indication of the condition of the other five cells.
+A green eye is supposed to mean the battery is good; however, the eye is in one cell only and gives no indication of the condition of the other five cells.

 3. Gel Cell Battery

 The gel cell battery uses a special gelled electrolyte.
 The battery is sealed and uses special vents to hold pressure in the battery.
-Since this battery won’t spill it can be mounted in almost any position.
+Since this battery won’t spill, it can be mounted in almost any position.
 The battery is also referred to as a recombinant battery, because during charging, oxygen and hydrogen are released from the plates and form water for the electrolyte.
 Charging a gel cell may require a special charger because the charging rate should be kept under 14.1 volts.
 If that rate is exceeded, the battery will produce more hydrogen and oxygen than the electrolyte can recombine, which can cause excessive pressure in the battery.
 The extra gasses generated can cause the battery to bulge and be short of hydrogen and oxygen later.

 Gel cell batteries are usually the most expensive.
-They used to be twice the price of a maintenance-free battery but the prices have come down some.
+They used to be twice the price of a maintenance-free battery, but the prices have come down some.

 When you charge a battery, the electrical energy releases the sulfate that has formed on the plates back into the electrolyte, thereby strengthening the acid solution.